Belgian Monastery Will Brew Beer Again, After A 220-Year Pause

 The last time Belgium's Grimbergen Abbey brewed beer, the United States was only about 20 years old.
 But the abbey now plans to make beer again, and for inspiration, it will turn to the original recipes and brewing instructions in its archive of medieval texts.

-After it was founded in 1128, the Norbertine abbey's fathers spent centuries making beer.
+After it was founded in 1128, the Norbertine abbey's monks spent centuries making beer.
 But they were forced to stop when the abbey was destroyed in 1798.
 Now they want to get back into brewing — and to do it, they're hoping to use secrets they've gleaned from ancient books the abbey managed to preserve.

 The Grimbergen name already appears on Belgian beer, thanks to licensing deals with two commercial breweries: Carlsberg brews Grimbergen beers for the international market, while Heineken-owned Alken-Maes brews for the domestic market in Belgium.
 The abbey gets part of those profits; now it wants to get directly involved in making the beer.

-Sketching out a new alignment of traditional monastic brewing and corporate support, Father Karel Stautemas, the abbey's subprior, says he will get formal training to help run the new microbrewery.
+Sketching out a new alignment of traditional monastic brewing and corporate support, the Rev. Karel Stautemas, the abbey's subprior, says he will get formal training to help run the new microbrewery.

-"Beer has always been part of life in the abbey and we are proud of the beers we have today," Father Karel said Tuesday as he announced plans for the new brewery.
+"Beer has always been part of life in the abbey and we are proud of the beers we have today," Karel said Tuesday as he announced plans for the new brewery.

 Some of the books saved from the abbey's library date to the 12th century.
 Those that deal with brewing beer are in Latin and Old Dutch, making it hard to quickly identify which books should be brought to bear on the new project.